Ayush7chauhan/frist_Repo/README.md

 # frist_Repo
-this is my frist Git Repository authr - Ayush Chauhan
+this is my frist Git Repository. author - Ayush Chauhan <br>
+hello every one in this normal gitgub tuorial